 Great price point for what you get.

-This is another of my favorite kayaks to include in reviews, thanks to its effective, highly portable design and solid-drop stitch floor that is capable of standing casts.
+Another awesome inflatable kayak I like to include in reviews, the Elkton Outdoors Steelhead offers a highly portable design and solid-drop stitch floor that is capable of standing casts.

 Specifically designed as a fishing inflatable, it has plenty of features to reel in anglers, including four fishing rod mounting brackets at convenient locations built-into the gunwales.